-What is one thing I can do to make a positive impact on gender equality at our organization?
+Gender equality is a candid conversation.
+Ask what is one thing I can do to make a positive impact on gender equality at our organization?

 I end every talk I give with, “what is one thing I will commit to doing as a result of what I learned today?”

 People in my audiences pair and share and often write down their commitments.
-It is a powerful question.
+It is a powerful and simple question.
 We can only control ourselves.
 We cannot control the actions of others.
 It is tempting to will those around us to change, yet this is futile and frustrating.
 Instead, ask yourself what you can do to promote positive change.

 Be the change you want to see